transloadit/uppy/.github/CONTRIBUTING.md

 Other things to keep in mind during release:

-* When doing a major release >= 1.0, of the `@uppy/core` package, the `peerDependency` of the plugin packages needs to be updated first.
-Eg when updating from 1.y.z to 2.0.0, the peerDependency of each should be `"@uppy/core": "^2.0.0"` before doing `npm run release`.
 * When adding a new package, add the following key to its package.json:
   ```json
   "publishConfig": { "access": "public" }